laravel/docs/passwords.md

 The `sendResetLink` method returns a "status" slug.
 This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.

+> **Note**
+> By default, the Laravel application skeleton does not include the `lang` directory.
+If you would like to customize Laravel's language files, you may publish them via the `lang:publish` Artisan command.

 You may be wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password` facade's `sendResetLink` method.
 The Laravel password broker utilizes your authentication system's "user providers" to retrieve database records.
 The user provider used by the password broker is configured within the `passwords` configuration array of your `config/auth.php` configuration file.
 To learn more about writing custom user providers, consult the [authentication documentation](/docs/{{version}}/authentication#adding-custom-user-providers).

 > **Note**